raulcf/DATA-25900-Spring22/index.md

 **Prerequisites:** CMSC/DATA 11900

 **Office Hours:** You can use office hours to discuss any topic we cover in class.
-Zhiru: 2-3pm Tuesdays (room will be announced that day in the morning).
+Zhiru: 2-3pm Tuesdays (JCL 236).
 Raul: 1:30pm - 2:30pm Thursdays in JCL 245.

 **Canvas Site:** Go [here](https://canvas.uchicago.edu/courses/41966) We use Canvas mostly for announcements.
 All other relevant information is here.